jaredpalmer/after.js/packages/after/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# After.js

+If Next.js and React Router 4 had a baby...

+> This is a work in progress.
+Checkout [issues](https://github.com/jaredpalmer/after.js/issues) to see what's coming.

 ## Project Goals / Philosophy / Requirements

 Next.js is awesome.
-However, its routing system just isn't for me.
+However, its routing system isn't for me.
 IMHO React Router 4 is a better foundation upon which such a framework should be built....and that's the goal here:

 * Routes are just components and don't / should not have anything to do with folder structure.
 Static route configs are fine.
-* Next.js's `getInitialProps` was a brilliant idea.
+* Next.js's `getInitialProps` was/is a brilliant idea.
+* Route-based code-splitting should come for free or be easy to opt into.
-* Route-based code-splitting / transitions / analytics / data loading / preloading etc., should either come for free or be trivial to implement on your own.
+* Route-based transitions / analytics / data loading / preloading etc. , should either come for free or be trivial to implement on your own.
 * Must work well with TypeScript (i.e. without Babel)
-* Should be zero-config and come with the battery pack included to start, but ultimately be customizable.
+* Generally, everything should come with the battery pack included, but be overridable.

 ## Getting Started